 It’s no secret that there are some stunning lakes in Alberta to visit.
 Any visitor to Alberta probably has “visit beautiful lake” on their list of things to do.

-Whether it’s a lake you can swim in, paddle around, or enjoy from the lakeshore and photograph in the summer, or skate on in the winter one thing is for sure – Alberta has the perfect lake for you.
+Whether it’s a lake you can swim in, paddle around, enjoy from the lakeshore and photograph in the summer, or skate on in the winter, one thing is for sure – Alberta has the perfect lake for you.
 It’s unlikely you’ll leave the province unchanged after visiting these mesmerizing bodies of water.

 Here are the best lakes in Alberta.